wpmudev/membership-2/README.md

 M2 Pro is the official premium plugin that lives on WPMU DEV.

+It uses libraries that are not included in the free version (like WPMU DEV Notification integration) and has all features.

 ## M2 (m2-free)

 M2 is the free limited version that gets published to the WordPress plugin directory.

+It includes a special module to display up to 2 notifications to the user: Right after installation (sign up to a newsletter) and after seven days (rate plugin on wp.org)

 -----